pvs-hd-tea/TCrules/DOCUMENTATION.md

 ## Pipeline
 ### Training
-For training the model, i.e. deriving the rules, we use a parallel corpus we created ourself which consists of 10 files per language.
+For training the model, i.e. deriving the rules, we use a parallel corpus we created ourself which consists of 8 files per language, which cover the main concepts the model could translate (assignments, declarations, if-, while- and for-statements).
-The model goes through all files line by line.
+The model goes through the files line by line.
 For each line, the s-expression and the parse tree is created using the [tree-sitter](https://github.com/tree-sitter/tree-sitter) parsers.
-Then the keyword of first children of the root node is extracted.
-If there is a statement (if-, while- or for-statement) and there is not a rule for it yet, the block is determined, the generic expression for it is created and the rule is added to the database.
+Then the keyword from the first child of the root node is extracted.
+If this is a statement (if-, while- or for-statement) and there is not a rule derived for it yet, the block is determined, the generic expression for it is created and the rule is added to the database.
 For example, we get the following generic expressions and rule for any if-statement:
 ```
 ['if (@) {\n    @\n}\n', 'if (@) {\n    @\n}\n', 'if @:\n    @\n']